What Does Protein Do in the Body? The Benefits & Functions of Protein

 4. Produces Important Hormones

 Hormones like insulin, growth hormone, and even some brain chemicals are made from protein (5).
-Without them, our bodies can't send the right signals and function how we're supposed to.
+Without them, our bodies can't send the right signals and function as we're supposed to.

 5. Boosts the Immune System